in28minutes/jpa-with-hibernate/notes.md

 # Introduction
-- Master JPA & Hibernate with Spring Boot - Preview
+- 0001 - Master Hibernate and JPA with Spring Boot - Preview
-- Master JPA & Hibernate with Spring Boot - Course Overview
+- 0002 - Master Hibernate and JPA with Spring Boot - Course Overview
-- Master JPA & Hibernate with Spring Boot - Git Repository
+- 0003 - Master Hibernate and JPA with Spring Boot - Git Repository
-- Master JPA & Hibernate with Spring Boot - Installing Basic Tools
+- 0004 - Master Hibernate and JPA with Spring Boot - Installing Basic Tools

 # JPA Introduction
-- What is JPA?
-   - A quick 5 minute introduction
+- 0005 - Quick introduction to JPA

 # Spring Boot in 10 Steps
-- Introduction to the Section
+- 0000 - Section Introduction - Introduction to Spring Boot in 10 Steps
 - Step 1 : Introduction to Spring Boot - Goals and Important Features
 - Step 2 : Developing Spring Applications before Spring Boot
 - Step 3 : Using Spring Initializr to create a Spring Boot Application